organix/uFork/docs/fs_dev.md

 ## Files

-Each file is represented as an actor with a [requestor](requestor.md) interface similar to the [I/O device](io_dev.md), except that a stream of [blobs](blob_dev.md) are read and written rather than a stream of characters.
+Each file is represented as an actor with a [requestor](requestor.md) interface.

-A file actor maintains a cursor, the current position within the file in bytes.
+A file actor maintains a cursor, which is the current position within the file in bytes.
 Reads and writes always begin at this cursor.
-When a file is first opened the cursor is at position `0`, the beginning of the file.
+When a file is opened the cursor is initially at position `0`, the beginning of the file.

-File requests fail if made whilst another request to the same file is in progress.

-The underlying file handle is automatically closed once a file capability is garbage collected.
+File requests fail if made whilst any other request to the same file is in progress.
+The underlying file handle is automatically closed when a file capability is garbage collected.

 ### Read request